codeselfstudy/codeselfstudy_browser_extension/README.md

 ### Coding Style

 Please use prettier.js and follow the code style specified in the `.prettierrc` and `.editorconfig` files.
-There are editor plugins that with auto-format the code for you, or you can also run this command to format the code manually:
+There are editor plugins that with auto-format the code for you, or you can run this command to format the code manually:

 ```text
 $ npm run prettier:fix